akeneo/pim-helpcenter/content/md/what-is/what-about-measurements.md

 For example, for the `Weight` measurement family, `Kilogram` is the standard unit to convert all the other weight units.

-To convert a unit into the standard unit you have to define one or several conversion operations.
+To convert a unit to the standard unit you have to define one or several conversion operations.

 # Let's create your first measurements!

-In `Settings` menu, there is a dedicated `Measurements` entry where you can list all the existing measurement families, create your own measurement families with their units or add units to the existing measurement families.
+In the`Settings` menu, there is a dedicated `Measurements` entry where you can list all the existing measurement families, create your own measurement families with their units or add units to the existing measurement families.

 Then you will be able to add `Measurement` attributes, enrich your products with measurement data and convert them during product exports.